This Greece Travel Guide aims to provide you with simple and stress-free travel planning information and inspiration for planning a trip to Greece.

-It is always recommend to have a mixture of cash and bank/credit card with you when you travel anywhere in the world and this is no exception in Greece.
+It is always recommend to have a mixture of cash and bank/credit card with you when you travel anywhere in the world and there is no exception when it comes to money in Greece.

 ATM’s found in all major towns and cities across the country including the islands.
 As well, credit cards are widely accepted although some establishments such as small hotels and shops may only accept cash.

 Greece is well-connected by air with flights arriving in Athens and a few other cities from all across Europe and the UK and parts of the US, Middle East, Africa and Asia.
 A flight from London to Athens will take around three and a half hours and a flight from New York about nine hours.